Shapinsay: 19th century

-The 19th century saw more radical change in Shapinsay.
+The 19th century saw radical change in Shapinsay.
 Thomas Balfour's grandson, David Balfour, transformed the island after inheriting the family estate, which by 1846 encompassed the whole of Shapinsay.
-Most of the land was divided into fields of 4 ha, a feature that is still apparent today.
+Most of the land was divided into fields of 4 ha, a feature still apparent today.
 Tenants were required to enclose and drain the land or pay for the estate to do it in the form of a surcharge added to their rents.
 In 1846, 303 ha on Shapinsay consisted of arable land.
 By 1860, that had trebled to more than 890.3 ha.
 New crops and breeds of cattle and sheep were also introduced.
-Balfour's reforms were described as "the fountain and source of Orkney Improvement."
+Balfour's reforms were described as "the fountain and origin" of Orkney improvement.

+Thomas Balfour had enemies amongst the Orkney establishment, and one of them described his attempts in disparaging language.
+Thomson notes that the wholesale clearance of cottars from their land and re-settlement in the planned village turned them into estate employees, which may not have been seen by them as a "change for the better".
+The process by which his son David came to own the whole island was also part of a controversial process of enclosure.
+At the beginning of the 19th century, 45% of all Orkney and fully 2,956 acres of Shapinsay was common land.
+Today, only 624 acres of commons remains throughout Orkney.
+This process of clearance and enclosure, common throughout Scotland at this time, was accompanied by an estrangement between landowner and tenants.
+For example, Thomas Balfour went to the grammar school in Kirkwall as had his father before him, but two of his sons were educated at the prestigious Harrow School in southern England.
+The power of the landowners is suggested by an incident during his grandson David's period of ownership.
+Various church elders complained about what they considered to be immoral behaviour at a social event (men were allowed to dance with women) so Balfour had them evicted from the island.